Arkiv-Network/arkiv-sdk-python/README.md

 ### Other Features

 - **Ownership Transfer**: The creating account is the owner of the entity.
-Only the owner can update the entity (payload, annotations, expires_at_block).
+Only the owner can update the entity (payload, attributes, expires_at_block).
 A mechanism to transfer entity ownership should be provided.
   ```python
   # Proposed API